., click here to update your profile and earn points towards a Starbucks gift card

 • Google Family Link allows parents to set restrictions on screen time and what apps kids can use on their device

-• ~Google Family Link can be controlled and monitored on a parent’s own device (including Apple devices)
+• ~Google Family Link can be controlled and monitored from a parent’s own device (including Apple devices)

 Download our Android Parental Controls Quickstart Guide